PirateNetwork/pirate/doc/consolidateaddress-rpc.md

 - Remaining notes insufficient to cover transaction fees
 - Maximum transaction limit reached
 - Network upgrade activation detected within expiry window
+- Operation cancelled or node shutdown requested

 ## Performance Considerations

 ### Optimal Parameters

 - **Fee**: Use 0.0001 ARRR for standard confirmation time
-- **MaxNotes**: Use 30-50 for balance between efficiency and transaction size
+- **MaxNotes**: Use 30-100 for balance between efficiency and transaction size
-- **MaxTransactions**: Use 5-10 to prevent excessive resource usage
+- **MaxTransactions**: Use 5-20 to prevent excessive resource usage (max 50)

 ### When to Consolidate